KamilSJaron/smudgeplot/README.md

 This tool is planned to be a part of [GenomeScope](https://github.com/tbenavi1/genomescope2.0) in the near future.

-### More about the use
+### More usage information

-The input is a set of whole genome sequencing reads, the more coverage the better.
+The input is a set of whole genome sequencing reads, the higher the coverage the better.
 The method is designed to process big datasets, don't hesitate to pull all single-end/pair-end libraries together.

 The workflow is automatic, but it's not fool-proof.
 It requires some decisions.
-Use this tool joinlty with [GenomeScope](https://github.com/tbenavi1/genomescope2.0).
-The tutorials on our wiki are currently outdated (build for version 0.2.5), and will be updated by 18th of October.
+Use this tool jointly with [GenomeScope](https://github.com/tbenavi1/genomescope2.0).

 Smudgeplot generates two plots, one with coloration on a log scale and the other on a linear scale.
 The legend indicates approximate kmer pairs per tile densities.
 Note that a single polymorphism generates multiple heterozygous kmers.
 As such, the reported numbers do not directly correspond to the number of variants.
 Instead, the actual number is approximately 1/k times the reported numbers, where k is the kmer size (in summary already recalculated).
 It's important to note that this process does not exhaustively attempt to find all of the heterozygous kmers from the genome.
 Instead, only a sufficient sample is obtained in order to identify relative genome structure.
 You can also report the minimal number of loci that are heterozygous if the inference is correct.